andylan8/Classroom-Three.js/README.md

 # Classroom-Three.js

-A classroom scene with chairs, tables, laptops, door, projector, and pencils.<br/> All implemented using a mixture of 3D primitive objects and polygonal mesh objects.
+A classroom scene with lots of custom modeled objects.<br/> All implemented using a mixture of 3D primitive objects and polygonal mesh objects.

 ## Demo